iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/opencloning-design-workflow.md

 ## 🔬 Design the first assembly

+> You can follow along with [this video](./assets/images/workflows/opencloning/oc-assemble-and-download.mp4)

 To design the first assembly, click on the `+` sign bottom below either of the plasmids:

 * This will open a new "source", which represents a manipulation or cloning step.